kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The fewer rules a coach has, the fewer rules there are for players to break. - John Madden
+    ## Do not wait for leaders; do it alone, person to person. - Mother Teresa